abaldeo/CS598_DLH_Project/README.md

 ```
 -f *featureList*: A selection of features to be used in CNN_DDI.
 The optional features are smile(substructure),target,enzyme, pathway, and category of the drugs.
 It defaults to pathway,target and enzyme, and category.
 -c *classifier*: A selection of prediction method to be used.
 The optional methods are CNN_DDI, DDIMDL, RF, KNN and LR.
 It defaults to CNN_DDI.
+--similarity_measure: specify the similarity measure to use, with a default value of "Jaccard".

+--num_folds: specify the number of folds for cross-validation, with a default value of 5

+--num_epochs: specify, the number of epochs for training, with a default value of 100

+--batch_size: specify the batch size, with a default value of 128

+--evaluate_only: is a flag that when specified skips model training and runs evaluation if the weights are available in weights folder directory.

+--save_weights: is a flag that when specified saves the model weights after each training epoch.

+--loss_fn: specify the loss function to use during training, with a default value of "Jaccard".

 -p *NLPProcess*: The choices are *read* and *process*.
 It means reading the processed result from database directly or processing the raw data again with *NLPProcess.py*.
 It defaults to *read*.
 In order to use *NLPProcess.py*, you need to install StanfordNLP package:
 ```
     pip install stanfordnlp